 Jean-Claude Madin Cerezo

-It's a pretty safe bet that Jean-Claude Madin Cerezo is the only member of the Bears football team who speaks four languages: French, German, Spanish and English.
+It's a pretty safe bet that Jean-Claude Madin Cerezo was the only member of the Bears football team who speaks four languages: French, German, Spanish and English.
 Cerezo graduated from UNC in 2016.

 Finding answers to complex questions